Para volver a amar (TV series)

-Para volver a amar (English title: Marriage Diaries) is a Mexican telenovela produced by Giselle González and Roberto Gómez Fernández for Televisa.
+Marriage Diaries (es) is a Mexican telenovela produced by Giselle González and Roberto Gómez Fernández for Televisa.
 It is a remake of the Colombian telenovela El último matrimonio feliz.

 It premiered on Canal de las Estrellas on 12 July 2010.
 The series was originally scheduled to be broadcast at 22:00, but moved to 17:00, to add a few more minutes to the episodes of Soy tu dueña.
 The final episode aired on 30 January 2011.

 It stars Rebecca Jones, Alejandro Camacho, René Strickler, Alejandra Barros, Jesús Ochoa, Nailea Norvind, África Zavala and Mark Tacher.

-Para volver a amar aired in the United States on Univision from 8 March 2011 to 28 October 2011.
+Marriage Diaries aired in the United States on Univision from 8 March 2011 to 28 October 2011.

 Synopsis

 Six women who don't live the life they want and keep quiet about what's happening to them.

 Antonia (Rebecca Jones), a successful real estate agent, discovers she has breast cancer and decides to hide it from her husband, Patricio (René Strickler), triggering a crisis that jeopardizes her marriage.

 Valeria (Nailea Norvind) is an upper-class lady who seemingly has a perfect life, but in the privacy of her luxurious mansion, she endures all kinds of humiliation from her spouse, Braulio (Alejandro Camacho).

 Bárbara (Alejandra Barros) is cheerful and lively; no one imagines she's experiencing a living hell with her violent and alcoholic companion, Jaime (Juan Carlos Barreto).

 At age 50, Rosaura (Zaide Silvia Gutiérrez) faces a turning point when her partner, Rolando (Jesús Ochoa), leaves her for a younger woman.

 Maite (Sophie Alexander) is an ambitious professional who competes against her mate, Jorge (Mark Tacher), for job positions and money.

 Yorley (África Zavala) is an unassuming and determined young mother married to David (Flavio Medina), an immature and lazy man who doesn't let her grow.

 These six women will meet and together will learn to break the bonds that prevent them from being happy.